Repainting your cabinets is a great way to give your kitchen a fresh, newer look.

 However, due to its abrasive properties and powerful cleaning nature, it can remove the gloss not only from painted surfaces but also from other sensitive surfaces like decorative laminates.

-Unlike deglossers it does not come with powerful deglossing abilities to provide you the stronger adhesion over glossy surfaces that is required before painting.
+Unlike deglossers it does not come with powerful deglossing abilities to provide you the stronger adhesion over glossy surfaces required before painting.

 Hence TSP can act as a deglosser but should not be used as one.